 Induction offers virtually the same lifespan and stability as LED, but it is available in much higher wattages and brightness.
 Thus, induction is more suitable for large commercial applications where big, bright lights are needed.
 Both technologies are rapidly improving and have the potential to lead the future of the lighting industry.

 What is typically more expensive is higher wattage applications such as indoor high bay and exterior applications.
-In lower wattage applications LED makes more sense in areas such as typical household bulbs, troffer lighting, track lighting, and recessed cans/fixtures.
+In lower wattage applications LED makes more sense.
+Applications such as household bulbs, troffer lighting, track lighting, and recessed cans/fixtures; induction lamps just would not fit.
 It especially gets very expensive when you need the highest wattages available, which typically range over 100W-500W in LED to match existing 400W to 1000W HID systems.
 As of right now LED can be 2-5x more expensive than an equivalent induction lighting solution for these types of areas.

 In terms of technology induction and LED have many similarities in terms of light output and lumens/watt ratings.
-They can both be engineered to last a very long time as well, with LED's lasting 50,000 to 70,000+ hours, while induction is about 80,000+.
+They can both be engineered to last a very long time.
+LED's last 50,000 to 100,000+ hours, while induction lamps last about 80,000+.
 LED and induction systems share the instant-on capability, and also the very high and consistent light quality in terms of photopic and scotopic aspects.
-While induction has been around for over 100 years, (going back to the 1800s), LED are relatively new to be used in commercial applications, and is continually evolving.
+While induction has been around for over 100 years, (going back to the 1800's), LED are relatively new to be used in commercial applications, and is continually evolving.

-It is often wise to compare the two for most energy efficient projects to determine the best solution for your lighting retrofit, given that there are many similarities and some differences between the two.
+It is often wise to compare the two for most energy efficient projects to determine the best solution for your lighting retrofit.

 Yes!
 Induction lighting is a great choice for the environment because of its long life span.
 Lamps don’t need to be changed often, so less waste and pollution is created from fixture maintenance and replacement.
 Induction lighting is relatively efficient, which reduces energy and fossil fuel consumption.
 Induction lights do contain a small amount of mercury, which can be hazardous to the environment if disposed of improperly.
 The mercury is in a solid state, so bulb breakage is not a concern.
-It’s easy to dispose of induction bulbs properly, and the need to do so rare because of their long life span.
+It’s easy to dispose of induction bulbs properly.
+The need to do so is also infrequent because of their long life span.

 Is it difficult to install Induction Lighting?

 It is always recommended that it should be installed by a qualified professional.
-Whether it be a lighting retrofit or installation of new fixtures, you are working with high voltage electrical circuitry and it can be very dangerous.
+Whether it be a lighting retrofit or installation of new fixtures, you are working with high voltage electrical circuitry.
+It can be very dangerous.
 Retrofits consist of removing old lamps and ballasts in the existing fixtures, and installing the new lamp and ballast in its place.
 New fixtures include disconnecting the wiring, installing the new fixture in place, and wiring the circuit correctly to it.

 Can Induction Lighting be used with dimmers?